 Impact on Student Grades:

-- Homework should not make up a very large percentage of a student’s overall grade.
+- Homework should be a basic and appropriate component of a student’s overall grade.

 - 6-9 = 10%

 - Late homework is a tricky issue to deal with and requires the school to walk a very fine line.